 Imagine a vehicle without an electrical system.
-The gasoline engine would not run.
+The gasoline engine wouldn't run.
 Electricity provides the needed spark for combustion plus the power needed for cranking.
 Near the bottom of this page are some exciting articles that review principles, component operation, circuit design and testing procedures.

 Learning this stuff is absolutely necessary to be successful in diagnosing complex automobile systems efficiently.
 There are excellent resources on this page to help you accomplish this, both free and inexpensive.
 The rest of this page is an overview of what can be found in this repair module.

 The automotive systems video on the left is on amazon instant video.
 For less then 3 bucks it provides more then an hour of training.
 Most of the essential basics of automotive electronic diagnostics such as current, voltage, symbols and a lot more are covered very well.

 Put yourself on the cutting edge.
 The recent advances that have been deployed in the auto electronics field have allowed the efficiency of the vehicle to increase greatly while at the same time increasing the overall reliability.

 It's new technology that allows for greater fuel economy demanded by both the federal government C.A.F.E. (corporate average fuel economy) ratings and keep the car buying public happy.
 The amazing part is, these mileage improvements came at the same time as horsepower and torque increases.